top of page

 Reef Hub Round Up

-The Reef Hub Round Up is our annual mini symposium to bring together the Reef Hub network to share their wok and find out about the latest updates from science in the region.
-We launched this annual event in 2023 and had over 70 people from across the Reef Hub network join us.
-Below is a summary of what we discussed.
+The Reef Hub Round Up is our annual mini symposium to bring together the Reef Hub network to share their work and find out about the latest updates from science in the region.
+We launched this annual event in 2024 and had over 70 people from across the Reef Hub network join us.
+Below is a summary of what we discussed in 2024 and 2025.

 Status and Trends for the Great Barrier Reef